 Cleaning up After a Nosema Infestation

-Beehives need treatment and cleaning after an infection of Nosema.
+Beehives need treatment and cleaning after infection of Nosema.
 It is a tedious job but one that must be done.
-Of course, the best course of action with honey bee diseases of any kind, is to prevent infection in the first place.
+Of course, the best course of action with honey bee diseases of any kind is to prevent infection in the first place.
 When preparing to go clean the beehives, it is important that you are sure the disease that hurt your honey bee colony is indeed Nosema.

 - Identification using microscopy is adequate, or you can send samples to a lab for analysis.

 - Nosema is transmitted via spores that are resistant to desiccation and hydration.
 Honey bees ingest the spores when getting food from other bees and while carrying out hive duties such as cleaning old comb or other parts of the beehive.